 - Patients like the convenience and cost savings.

-What’s the record on safety of surgery centers?
+What are the safety issues in surgery centers?

 Regulations and reporting requirements are lax.

 A 2018 investigation by Kaiser Health News and USA Today Network revealed that these centers do not face the same scrutiny as hospitals.
-State regulations vary; 17 states don’t even require surgery centers to report deaths or serious injuries.
+For starters, regulations vary by state.
+Alarmingly, 17 states don’t even require surgery centers to report deaths or serious injuries.